ijeomalouisa/AMAZON-E-COMMERCE-SALES/README.md

 # AMAZON PROJECT
-This is where I will document all the experience gotten from insception of the Digital Skillup Africa (DSA) from 21sth Aprial to June, 2025.
-A wonderful experience I will never forget in a horry.

-## THE JOURNEY SO FAR:
-I have learnt quiet a number of things from the aforementioned date above; ranging from Ms Excel to SQL, Building of portolio and Power BI
+This repository will showcase the Amazon product review analysis project of the Digital Skillup Africa (DSA) given to me as a Junor Data Analyst.
+It is part of the prerequisit assignment that will inturn help me to up-skill my career and be rated as a data analyst.

-### THE PROJECT TOPIC: DATA ANALYSIS
+### THE PROJECT TOPIC: REVIEW ANALYSIS OF AMAZON PRODUCT
+Amazon

 #### Project Overview
 This data anlysis project allows to generate insight into the sales performance of the ......... prject oerteh past year. by analysing the various performance in the data .......